What is PAUSE?

 -

-Our general are open to all Autistics.
+Of course!
+Our events are open to all Autistics.
 But keep in mind our general events are structured differently than PAUSE events.
-PAUSE events are more catered to non-speaking and ID Autistics.
-Activities at our general events typically revolve around spoken communication, and some events may be in louder/less accessible environments.
+Most members are our general events communicate by speaking, and some events may be in louder/less accessible environments.
 Additionally, we try to keep our general events a safe space for Autistic adults, as many prefer to be in an Autistic-only environment.
 Non-Autistic support workers/family are still welcome at our general events, but advanced notice is required.

 If you have any questions about one of our upcoming general events, please reach out! - info@autisticadultsnyc.org.